SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 /*...*/
 ```

+### Summary

-Then you should be able to see your URL with language uppercase (i.e. `www.site.com/EN`), but use standard languages in your application with lowercase.
+After the steps described above you should be able to see your URL with language uppercase (i.e. `www.site.com/EN`), but use standard languages in your application with lowercase.

 Above technique can be applied to implement any custom site context.